 Gambling enthusiasts in the province of Nova Scotia have options to participate in betting and gambling in both online and offline gambling venues.
-Paper based lotteries and sports betting have long been considered as a traditional past time activity for people from this province.
+Paper-based lotteries and sports betting have long been considered a traditional pastime activity for people from this province.

 Charitable gambling and betting on paper-based gambling options such as lotteries or bingo is also regulated as a gambling activity in Nova Scotia and these types of events are visited by plenty of people.